Allen & Wheelock Sidehammer Percussion Revolvers

 Cylinder engraving of the Pocket version

-Beside many minor variations, the main visual differentiator is the shape of the side-plate and the number of screw holes.
-I have classified the side-plates below in the most logical sequence of evolution.
-The vast majority of production is made with the type 6 “one screw” side plate.
+In addition to many minor differences, the primary visual distinguishing feature is the shape of the side plate and the number of screw holes.
+The side plates have been classified below in what appears to be the most logical evolutionary sequence.
+The vast majority of production used the Type 6 “one-screw” side plate.

 Type 1B (only used on Belt)